tuuk79/configurations/README.md

-# terminal configuration files for various operating systems and shells
+# configuration files for various operating systems and shells